 Below 20% VLT includes lenses for bright, sunny conditions and some specialty applications.
 Between 40% and 86% are lenses best for overcast and low-light conditions.

-With regard to lens color, gray is the most common.
-It provides the truest color visibility.
+Concerning lens color, Gray is the most common.
+It provides the most accurate color visibility.
 Gray is dark enough for bright, sunny days but not so dark as to impair vision.
 For general sunglass use, gray is the most common choice.

 Outside of the most common lens tints and colors are a ton of additional options.
 This is where the choices become more activity specific as well as increasingly tailored to personal preference.